CSV V4.1 IMPORT / EXPORT

 Full Unicode Support

-The Yamaha CL and QL series natively support Unicode text on their touchscreens and scribble strips. stage·left preserves Unicode characters in the CSV export, so channel names in any language work correctly without any encoding issues.
+The Yamaha CL and QL series natively support Unicode text on their touchscreens and scribble strips. load·in preserves Unicode characters in the CSV export, so channel names in any language work correctly without any encoding issues.

 Channel names in any language